pdegner/novellia-take-home/README.md

 `patient_id` is nullable on every clinical table.
 That NULL, plus an issue row, *is* the orphan mechanism — there is no separate quarantine table.

-## Authentication

-Not implemented, per the brief.
-The approach would be:

-- **Transport**: TLS everywhere; no PHI over plaintext.
-- **AuthN**: OAuth2 / OIDC with short-lived JWTs (SMART-on-FHIR is the standard in this domain and would matter if clinic systems were the caller).
-- **AuthZ**: the interesting half.
-Every endpoint here is patient-scoped, so the check is per-record, not per-route: a patient token may read only its own subject; a clinician token is scoped to their care relationships.
-That belongs in the repository layer, not in routers, so no endpoint can forget it.
-- **Audit**: HIPAA expects access logging — who read which record, when.
-The `raw_resources` / `ingest_issues` pattern extends naturally to an append-only access log.
-- **De-identification**: `/ingest/issues` echoes fragments of source records and would need redaction before non-clinical staff could see it.

 ## Tools and AI usage

-Python/FastAPI/SQLAlchemy over the brief's own "primarily Node.js" line because the instructions explicitly say not to learn a new framework for the exercise, and this is my strongest stack.
+Python/FastAPI/SQLAlchemy because the instructions explicitly say not to learn a new framework for the exercise, and this is my strongest stack.

 I used Claude Code throughout, in three different modes:

-- **Scaffolding, once.** Project layout, `pyproject.toml`, Dockerfile, Makefile, config/db bootstrap, SQLAlchemy models, an empty handler registry, router stubs, and the pytest harness — reviewed before I wrote any logic against it.
+- **Scaffolding, once.** Project layout, `pyproject.toml`, Dockerfile, Makefile, config/db bootstrap, SQLAlchemy models, an empty handler registry, router stubs, and the pytest harness.
+All were reviewed before I wrote any logic against it.
-- **Paired, for everything with a real decision in it.** The subject resolution ladder, unit/date/code normalization, the repositories, and the summary/timeline services were built one function at a time: I directed each one, Claude drafted it, I read and edited it before moving to the next. `DECISIONS.md` (not shipped) has the reasoning behind each call, logged as it happened rather than reconstructed after.
+- **Paired, for everything with a real decision in it.** The subject resolution ladder, unit/date/code normalization, the repositories, and the summary/timeline services were built one function at a time: I directed each one, Claude drafted it, I read and edited it before moving to the next. `DECISIONS.md` has the reasoning behind each call, logged as it happened rather than reconstructed after.
 - **Solo, once, by exception.** The hostile-input fixture (`nasty.jsonl`) and its ingest-level resilience tests were drafted by Claude *before* the